erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 3.7.1 Exercises
 ---------------

-1.What is the default geom associated with stat\_summary()?
+### 1. What is the default geom associated with stat\_summary()?
 How could you rewrite the previous plot to use that geom function instead of the stat function?

 Looking at the ?stat\_summary page, the default geom function associated with it is "pointrange."
 Below is a replicate of the plot using this geom\_function: